Ring Road Iceland Self Drive

 Seyðisfjörður

 Most gas stations along the Ring Road also include washrooms, a small store and some kind of restaurant.
-Some of these restaurants, like the “Food Coop” shown above in Seyðisfjörður are acuatally quite good!
+Some of these restaurants, like the “Food Coop” shown above in Seyðisfjörður are actually quite good!
 In some of the smallest hamlets, the gas station is the neighborhood gathering spot.

 Types of Merchandise Sold in Iceland Gas Stations